 Results of a manual multiple choice exam can take up to 5 business days to be released.

 Results will not be given to third parties unless the learner has given written authority for the third party to obtain such information.
 Without this authority, results will only be disclosed to exam candidates / learners themselves.

 Upon completion of the required number of modules, provided that their completion complies with the time limits imposed by Strate, a certificate will be issued.
 For example, upon completion of Strate Module 1, Strate Module 2 Equities I and Strate Module 3 Equities II, Strate will issue a certificate certifying that the Strate Compliance Officer Equities has been obtained

-Certificates will be printed and posted within 6-8 weeks of passing the relevant exams.
+Certificates are printed and issued by Strate.
+You may contact Strate once passing the relevant exams.
 Arrangements to collect certificates as opposed to receiving them via post can be made with Hayley Pfeifer.

 This allows for: